StoddardOXC/openxcom-android/README.md

     $ git clone https://github.com/MeridianOXC/openxcom-android.git

     $ cd openxcom-android

     $ git checkout oxce-plus-proto

 2. Get submodules

     $ git submodule init

     $ git sibmodule update

-3. Since this project uses Android NDK (currently built with r14b), you'll need to provide path to it.
+3. Since this project uses Android NDK (currently tested with r14b and r18b), you'll need to provide path to it.
 Additionally, you'll have to provide path to Android SDK as well.
 These paths should be in the local.properties file in the project root.
 The file should contain the following lines:

     sdk.dir=/path/to/Android/sdk

     ndk.dir=/path/to/Android/ndk

 with your own actual paths substituted instead of these placeholders.